- Music is arranged in reoccuring patterns called octaves.

 Basslines should focus on the "root" tone of the chord that is being played.
 AutoTheory's Melody Lock shifts the "root" to the first white key in the "Chord Tones" and "Dynamic Scale" mappings.

 While using a simple "root" oriented bassline works well alongside a more complex melody, sometimes you want your bassline to have more movement.
 When doing this you still want to emphasize the "root", while implementing the same melody techniques mentioned above regarding chord tones and non chord tones.

 When using a bassline that has a lot of movement, it is probably a good idea to limit the movement of your melody.
 A simple melody with less tones that sustain longer will complement an active bassline well.
 When your melody and bassline are both moving around a lot, it often leads to conflict.
 A good technique to use is going back and forth between an active melody, and an active bassline.

 When you look at music theory, there are certain trends that are highly prevalent in most forms of popular music.
 Many songs utilize three different chords.
 The i chord is often emphasized, serving as the center piece of many songs.
 The iv and v chords are also very important, as they form "strong progressions" from the i chord.
 Strong Progressions occur with changes of chords that are three or four scale tones apart, they will always sound good.
 Weak progressions occur with changes of chords that are one, two, five or six positions apart.
-Weak progressions are good for breaking up the predictability of strong progressions, but should be used less frequently.
+Weak progressions are good for breaking up the predictability of strong progressions.